onnx/onnx/docs/Broadcasting.md

 ## Unidirectional Broadcasting

-In ONNX, tensor B is unidirectional broadcastable to tensor A if one of the followig is true:
+In ONNX, tensor B is unidirectional broadcastable to tensor A if one of the following is true:
 - Tensor A and B both have exactly the same shape.
 - Tensor A and B all have the same number of dimensions and the length of each dimensions is either a common length or B's length is 1.
 - Tensor B has too few dimensions, and B can have its shapes prepended with a dimension of length 1 to satisfy property 2.

-When unidirectional broadcasting happens, the output's shape is the same as the larger shape of two input tensors.
+When unidirectional broadcasting happens, the output's shape is the same as the shape of A (i.e., the larger shape of two input tensors).

 In the following examples, tensor B is unidirectional broadcastable to tensor A: